DevRelJam/Speakers/README.md

 ## Call For Speakers

 DevRelJam is a meetup specifically designed for Developer Relations (DevRel) professionals.

 Our aim is to move beyond typical DevRel discussions and delve into the core technologies that DevRels work with and advocate for.

-- Every DevRelJam features "duo presentations" by speakers focusing on latest technologies and how they integrate with each other.
+Every DevRelJam features "duo presentations" by speakers focusing on latest technologies and how they integrate with each other.
-- Ample time for networking to foster connections and learning among peers.

 Share your favorite technology and its cool use cases in 7.5 minutes at future Jams!